Femi3x/Setting-up-a-metasploitable-virtual-home-lab/README.md

-Note: name choice be anything of choice, type should be Linux, subtype should be Linux 2.4 and Version should be Linux 2.4(64-bit).
+Note: name can be anything of choice, type should be Linux, subtype should be Linux 2.4 and Version should be Linux 2.4(64-bit).
 After that click finish.

-Memory Size
+<h2>Memory Size</h2>

 The recommended memory size is 512MB.
 Always note that the blue notification should never move past the green meters.

 Virtual Hard Disk